 - Comes in a Sleek stainless steel finish and black ceramic interior

-That is why the 7 is ideal for those of you with a 50 amp service for your RV at least.
-This is something to keep in mind as you shop, but if your fifth wheel or travel trailer can handle this oven, it is worth a shot.
-You can read more about it and decide for yourself on Amazon here.
+It requires at least 20 amp dedicated service, and may draw as much as 30 amps when broiling which is a hefty amount, even for RVers will solar panels!
+This is something to keep in mind as you shop, but if your fifth wheel or travel trailer can handle this oven, it’s worth a shot!
+You can [amazon link=”B07579N6JN” title=”read more about it and decide for yourself on Amazon here.”]

-Easiest to Install: NutriChef 30 Quarts Kitchen Convection Oven
+Easiest To Install: NutriChef 30 Quarts Kitchen Convection Oven

 - Large capacity with hot plates means you can cook anything